isacben/picoboy-dev/README.md

 https://learn.adafruit.com/retro-gaming-with-raspberry-pi/adding-controls-software

 ## Display

+In the end, I will use Adafruit's https://www.adafruit.com/product/1774

+But this was my investigation:

 A good idea might be to use a capacitive touch screen, such as the Waveshare 3.5inch DPI LCD: